Filmora

 Step 1.
 In the "Color" workspace, enter the "Color Wheels & Match" section and enable the "Comparison View."

-enable comparison view premiere
+enable comparison view in premiere pro color matching

 Step 2.
 When the reference scene window appears, adjust the play head to the frame that you are targeting.
 For a higher quality match in the videos with faces, enable the "Face Detection" box.
 Finally, select the "Apply Match" option to make the two frames have the same tones.

-apply match premiere pro
+apply match in premiere pro color matching feature

 Part 2.
 How to Deal with the "Premiere Pro Color Match Not Working" Issue?